 Fees relating to external audit and inspection are detailed below.
-The fees cover a financial statements audit, a value for money audit and a whole of government accounts audit.
-The 2017/18 amount includes a cost £3k for work relating to 2016/17, which was not charged until 2017/18.
+The fees cover a financial statements audit, a value for money conclusion and a whole of government accounts audit.

-2016/17 £000 2017/18 £000
+2017/18 £000 2018/19 £000

-Fees payable with regard to external audit services carried out by the appointed auditor for the year 34 37
+37 Fees payable with regard to external audit services carried out by the appointed auditor for the year 26

-Total 34 37
+37 Total 26